 - You want to run your own independent tax practice

-- You are a career changer looking to enter the tax profession
+- You are a career changer entering the tax profession

 Choose CPA if: